SOCIAL JUSTICE - SHEPHERD'S GATE GRANT PROGRAM

 Centreville Immigration Forum (www.centrevilleimmigrationforum.org) - to strengthen their Labor Resource Center helping match un- or under-employed immigrants with job opportunities.

-OAR of Fairfax (www.oarfairfax.org) - to strengthen their Employment Bridge program helping ex-offenders regain skills and linking them to employment opportunities.
+- St. Anthony of Padua's Culmore Clinic (www.culmoreclinic.org) - to strengthen their Employment Bridge program helping ex-offenders regain skills and linking them to employment opportunities.